0day-Ashish/AURA/backend/data/faqs.md

 Q: When is the fee payment deadline?
 A: Fees for each semester are due within 30 days of the semester start date; late fees may apply.

-# Admissions
+# AdmissionsHow do I apply for undergraduate admission?
-Q: How do I apply for undergraduate admission?
+Q:
 A: Apply through the college portal; upload transcripts, entrance score, and ID proof.

 # Courses